raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 # Cultural Fluency Teaching Academy (CFTA) Portfolio

 Hi!
 I'm Rayna.
 I was born in small town in east Texas with lakes and pine trees, but I now live in Alpine Meadows, a small town in Cali with lakes and pine trees.
 I have a Ph.D. in Molecular and Cellular Biology and a B.S in Biochemistry from The University of Texas at Austin.
 I've wanted to be a teacher for as long as I can remember (although I occasionally get side-tracked), and I 20 years of experience teaching science and technology.
 I am currently Adjunct Faculty Member in Biology and Chemistry at Lake Tahoe Community College, a yoga instructor with The Courage Project, Tahoe Flow Arts & Fitness, and Sugar Bowl Resort.
 I strive drive for balance, fairness, and equity in my diverse classes.
+More details in my [teaching philosophy](https://www.raynaharris.com/blog/teaching-philosophy/) and [CV](https://www.raynaharris.com/teaching/).

 <!-----